Sia Moua, Founder, Refugee Made

 Refugee Made was created with this truth in mind: people find ways to provide for their families even in the hardest circumstances.
 Commerce sustained mine, and I believe it can do the same for many more if given the chance.

-What returns from this journey will become the starting point for our first offerings: goods chosen for design and usability, each connected to the people and places where they’re made.
+Refugee Made’s first sourcing season is now underway — we’re building the partnerships and collections that define our 2026 launch.
+The goods we source during this journey will become the starting point for our first offerings: goods chosen for design and usability, each connected to the people and places where they’re made.